 Recovery from a central component failure requires manual intervention by T7 operations and may take a considerable amount of time.
 The market situation and reopening of the market may include additional explanations and planning from the exchange side.
-Members are strongly advised to follow the exchanges Newsboard messages via ETI News Broadcast, T7 Trading GUI Newsboard or the Newsboard webpages:
+Members are strongly advised to follow the exchanges Newsboard messages via ETI News Broadcast, T7 Trading GUI Newsboard, Newsboard webpages or SMS and Email Emergency Notifications.
+See section 2 for details on these services.